Solvable Tuple Patterns and Their Applications to Program Verification: Tuple Patterns and Inference Algorithm

 Here, \(\remove{\dat}{j}\) denotes the matrix obtained from \(\dat\) by removing the \(j\)-th column, and \(\replace{\dat}{j}{\seq{s}}\) denotes the matrix obtained from \(\dat\) by replacing the \(j\)-th column with \(\seq{s}\).
 We write \(a\cdot \seq{s}\) for the sequence obtained from \(\seq{s}\) by appending \(a\) to the head of each element of \(\seq{s}\).

 The rule \rn{R-Prefix} is for the case where the \(i\)-th column of \(M\) is a prefix of the \(j\)-th column.
-In this case, we replace the \(j\)-th column with its postfix obtained by removing the prefix \(M[*][i]\), and instantiate \(x_j\) in \(t\) accordingly to \(x_i\cdot x_j'\).
+In this case, we replace the \(j\)-th column with its suffix obtained by removing the prefix \(M[*][i]\), and instantiate \(x_j\) in \(t\) accordingly to \(x_i\cdot x_j'\).
 The rule \rn{R-CPrefix} is for the case where a constant \(a\) is a prefix of the \(j\)-th column, and the rule \rn{R-Epsilon} is for the case where every element of the \(j\)-th column is an empty sequence.
-In the latter case, the \(j\)-th column is removed. \begin{example} Recall the data in Example~\ref{ex:tupinf}: \(\dat = \left( \right) \).
-The pattern \((ax,y,axy)\) is inferred (up to variable renaming) as follows.
+In the latter case, the \(j\)-th column is removed.

+\begin{example} Recall the data in Example~\ref{ex:model}: \( \dat= \left( \right) \).
+The pattern \((x,axx)\) is inferred (up to variable renaming) as follows.

-Actually, the patterns such as \((x_1, x_2, x_1x_3')\) and \((x_1, x_2, x_1x_2)\) obtained in intermediate steps are also valid solutions of the inference problem, but the final pattern describes a smaller relation than them.
+Actually, the patterns such as \((x_1,ax_2')\) and \((x_1, ax_1x_1x_2''')\) obtained in intermediate steps are also valid solutions of the inference problem, but the final pattern describes a smaller relation than them.

 \end{example}